Lionsberg/jppb/Scratch Book 1 - The Builder's Path.md

 38. Ordered Feb 14, Expected Delivery Feb 21 to Feb 25
 39. Time to wait and see!
 40. Wiki version of book at [[The Builder's Path - A Decade to Transform the World]]
+41. Received book February 22nd
+42. Reviewed and looked better than expected
+43. Approved draft for distribution to be able to go through the process, despite having some changes we would otherwise want made
+44. February 22nd, status changed to "Distribution Pending"
+45.